su1nta/CSS_Playground/readme.md

 <h3>
-   Some CSS practices and designs are done here.
+   Some CSS practices and designs are done here
 </h3>
 <br>
    <a href="Card Hover Effect/index.html">Card Hover Effect</a>&nbsp;&nbsp;&nbsp;